trade2win/sp500-competition/TASKS.md

 - **Subtasks:**
   - [x] ~~Set up a Node.js project with Express.js framework~~
   - [x] ~~Configure EJS as the templating engine for rendering views~~
-  - [ ] Connect the application to a PostgreSQL database
+  - [x] Connect the application to a Sqlite database
-  - [ ] Implement necessary database schemas and models
+  - [x] Implement necessary database schemas and models
 - **Notes:** The backend will be built using JavaScript, Node.js, Express.js, EJS, and PostgreSQL.

 ### Task 2: Implement User Authentication with OAuth

 - **Description:** Implement user authentication using the OAuth API provided by [trade2win](https://www.trade2win.com).
 - **Subtasks:**
-  - [ ] Integrate OAuth authentication with trade2win API
+  - [x] Integrate OAuth authentication with trade2win API
-  - [ ] Set up user login functionality
+  - [x] Set up user login functionality
-  - [ ] Manage user sessions and authentication state
+  - [x] Manage user sessions and authentication state
 - **Notes:** User authentication will be required for participaiting in the contest.

 ### Task 3: Design the website (sitemap of pages, template, pages)

 - **Description:** Define and design the website, providing an overview of the competition and displaying current predictions and leaderboard rankings.
 - **Subtasks:**
-  - [ ] Create a visually appealing and intuitive user interface for the homepage
+  - [x] Create a visually appealing and intuitive user interface for the homepage
   - [ ] Implement the dynamic display of current predictions and leaderboard rankings
   - [ ] Ensure responsiveness across different devices and screen sizes